jasp-stats/jaspCircular/CircularStatistics/inst/help/circular descriptives.md

 Circular Descriptives
 ============

-Circular descriptives allows you to obtian basic descriptives statistics for circular data like the mean direction or the circular variance.
-It further gives you several plotting options for circular data.
+The circular descriptives analysis allows you to obtain basic descriptives statistics for circular data like the mean direction or the circular variance.
+It also provides you with several plotting options for circular data.

 Default Options
 -------